-Delivery of Premises.
-Landlord shall delivery possession of the Premises to Tenant on or 1.1 before December 1, 2015.
+1.1 Delivery of Premises.
+Landlord shall delivery possession of the Premises to Tenant on or before December 1, 2015.
 Tenant hereby acknowledges that the Premises are currently occupied by another tenant of the Building.
 If Landlord is unable for any reason to deliver possession of the Premises to Tenant on any specific date, then Landlord shall not be subject to any liability for its failure to do so, and such failure shall not affect the validity of this Lease or the obligations of Tenant hereunder; provided, however, the date set forth in Section 2(ii) of this Fourth Amendment shall be delayed until the date that is thirty (30) days after the date Landlord delivers possession of the Premises to Tenant.
-If Landlord does not deliver possession of the Premises to Tenant by March 1, 2016 (the "Outside Date"), then the sole remedy of Tenant for such failure shall be the right to deliver a notice to Landlord (a "Termination Notice") electing to terminate the Lease with respect to the Expansion Premises only effective upon the date occurring five (5) business days following receipt by Landlord of the Termination Notice (the "Effective Date").
+If Landlord does not deliver possession of the Premises to Tenant by March 1, 2016 (the "Outside Date"), then the sole remedy of Tenant for such failure shall be the right to deliver a notice to Landlord (a "Termination Notice") electing to terminate the Lease with respect to the Expansion Premises only effective upon the date occurring five (5) business days following receipt by Landlord of the Termination Notice (the Effective Date").
 The Termination Notice must be delivered by Tenant to Landlord, if at all, not earlier than the Outside Date nor later than five (5) business days after the Outside Date.
 The effectiveness of any such Termination Notice delivered by Tenant to Landlord shall be governed by the terms of this Section 1.1.
 If Tenant delivers a Termination Notice to Landlord, then Landlord shall have the right to suspend the occurrence of the Effective Date for a period ending thirty (30) days after the Effective Date by delivering written notice to Tenant, prior to the Effective Date, that, in Landlord's reasonable, good faith judgment, Landlord will deliver the Premises to Tenant within thirty (30) days after the Effective Date (the "Termination Extension Notice").
 If Landlord delivers the Premises to Tenant within such thirty (30) day suspension period, then the Termination Notice shall be of no force or effect, but if Landlord does not deliver the Premises to Tenant within such thirty (30) day suspension period, then the Lease with respect to the Expansion Premises shall terminate upon the expiration of such thirty (30) day suspension period.
-Upon any termination as set forth in this Section 1.1, Landlord and Tenant shall be relieved
+Upon any termination as set forth in this Section 1.1, Landlord and Tenant shall be relieved from any and all liability to each other resulting hereunder with respect to the Expansion Premises, except that Landlord shall return to Tenant any prepaid rent with respect to the Expansion Premises and Landlord shall return the additional Security Deposit amount paid by Tenant pursuant to Section 8 of the Fourth Amendment.

-742075.04/WLA

-EXHIBIT B

-THE AVENTINE [Fourth Amendment]
+742075.04/WLA 375056-00001/2-18-16/bkc/bkc EXHIBIT B -1- THE AVENTINE [Fourth Amendment] [Tracon Pharmaceuticals, Inc.]